 ARISE Music Festival’s intention is to create the kind of experience that is uniquely possible when we are all in it together from beginning to end.
 We hope you choose to join us.
 It’s going to be magical.

-ARISE Music Festival is celebrating its fourth year in Colorado.
+ARISE Music Festival is celebrating its fifth year in Colorado in 2017.
 Music genres range from bluegrass to electronic, and several performances feature acrobatics, fire spinning and dancing.
 ARISE music is famous for its conscious messages and activist performers.
 These themes create cohesion between artists and audience while inspiring conscious activism.
 Over the years, the festival has featured such luminary talents as Michael Franti, Beats Antique, Xavier Rudd, Galactic, The Polish Ambassador, Keller Williams, Groundation, Greensky Bluegrass, The Infamous Stringdusters, Nahko and Medicine for the People, with their fiery messages of unity and change, Random Rab and many more.

 As ARISE is partially a yoga festival, a shady tent decorated with tapestries and a full sound system has been designated just for yoga.
 Renowned teachers from several states come to ARISE, including Ryan Narayan (Phoenix), Tapasyogi Nandhi (Los Angeles), and Kiefer Avi (Boulder).
 Yoga styles taught include Kundalini, Hatha, Power Vinyasa and more.
 ARISE is the only festival to introduce the new SriDaiva yoga, a form based on tensegrity.
 Kirtan and ecstatic dance give even more variety to the mix of classes and activities.
 For the full teacher and activity lineup, visit arisefestival.com .